dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/04 Lecture 4.md

 :::{.proof title="?"}
 Note that $\kappa(K)$ is the integral (algebraic) closure of $k$ in $K$.
-Applying the theorem directly almost works, except
+Applying the theorem directly almost works, except the theorem involves $\tilde \Sigma$.
+Can we remove the tilde?
+Suppose not, this can only happen if $\Sigma(K/k) = \emptyset$ and the intersection is just $K$ itself, the largest thing in the intersection.
+But $K/k$ is transcendental, while $\kappa(K) / k$ is algebraic, a contradiction.
 :::